wpshopify/docs/getting-started/displaying.md

 ![WP Shopify change default page URLs](http://localhost:4000/assets/change-default-pages.png)

-If you prefer to disable these pages all together, you can turn them off from within the settings as well.
+If you prefer to disable these pages all together, you can turn them off by setting the [disable default pages](getting-started/settings?id=disable-default-pages) setting.

 ![WP Shopify disable default pages](http://localhost:4000/assets/displaying-disabled-pages.png)

 ## Shortcodes

-The WP Shopify shortcodes allow you to customize your products and collections in ways that the defaults pages cannot.
+The WP Shopify shortcodes allow you to customize products in ways that defaults pages cannot.

-For example, each shortcode has a wide array of attributes that you can use to tweak various settings.
-Everything from filtering products by title or tags, to enabling infinite scrolling and image zooming.
+For example, each shortcode has a wide array of attributes which you can use to tweak various settings.
+Everything from filtering products by tags, to enabling infinite scrolling and image zooming for [Pro users](https://wpshop.io/purchase).

 **Below is the full list of provided shortcodes:**